 Industry: Law Enforcement

-Watermarked educator copies and a teacher's manual for this product are available free of charge to educators and staff of degree-granting institutions.
+Watermarked educator copies and a teacher's manual for this product are available free of charge to educators and staff at non-profit institutions.
 The teacher's manual is available free of charge to for-profit trainers.
 Please create an account or sign in as a registered educator to gain access to these materials.